 - For older children and adults: While tilting your head back, pull the lower eyelid down with one or two fingers to create a small pouch.
-Gently squeeze the dropper to put 1 to 2 eyedrops (or the number of drops your doctor told you) in the pouch.
-Close the eye for 30 to 60 seconds to let the drops absorb.
+Gently squeeze the dropper to put 1 eyedrop in the pouch.
+Close the eye for 30 to 60 seconds to let the drop absorb.

 - For younger children: Have the child lie down with the eyes closed.
 Place an eyedrop in the inner corner of the closed eye.
 When the eye opens, the drop will run in.

-- If you are putting more than 1 drop in your eye, wait at least 5 minutes between eyedrops.
+- If your doctor told you to put more than 1 drop in your eye, wait at least 5 minutes between eyedrops.
 This helps prevent flushing away or diluting the first drop.